evasinha/Notes/OLMT_notes.md

 	```

 ### Post-processing for ensemble runs:
+* Postprocessing of the output is performed automatically based on informatin in file `~/OLMT/postproc_vars_crop`
-* The postproc_vars file (`20200428_soybean_USpostproc_vars_crop`) lists the variables for which the post processing is performed as well as the period over which the variables should be averaged.
+* This file lists the variables for which the post processing is performed, the period over which the variables should be averaged, and units for conversion.
 * The post processing is only applied to the transient case in the full run.
+* The post-processed output is located in: `~/OLMT/UQ_output/<caseid>`
 * The post-processed output file (`20200428_soybean_US-Bo1_ICBCLM45CNCROP_trans_postprocessed.txt`) contains `n*m` matrix of outputs where n is the number of post processing variables listed in postproc_vars file and m is the number of samples in the ensemble.
 * `ytrain.dat` has the 80% of the post-processed output file data and `yval.dat` has the remaining 20%.
 * `ptrain.dat` has the 80% of the input parameter data and `pval.dat` has the remaining 20%.